How to Earn Your High School Diploma in Oklahoma

 Adult students seeking a high school diploma in Oklahoma may take the GED exam.
 This exam consists of tests that cover reading, writing, science, mathematics and social studies.
 Upon passage, the state will award an Oklahoma State High School Diploma.

 GED preparatory classes may be taken at adult learning centers across the state.
 Information about taking the test, including testing sites, may be found at the Oklahoma State Department of Education website (www.ok.gov).
 The American Council on Education, the creator of the GED exam, offers more information about the GED exam (www.acenet.edu).
 A GED credential is generally accepted as a high school diploma equivalent by employers and post-secondary institutions.
+You must be at least 18 to take the test.
+In order to pass, you must score 150 on each subtest and 600 overall.
+Practice tests are available, and they help prepare you adequately for the real exam.

 If a student has been admitted to an Oklahoma college or university and has completed 30 hours of college-level coursework, they may be provided a high school diploma.
 The state also offers another alternative for military veterans.
 If an adult is a veteran of World War II, Korea or Vietnam and left high school to enlist, he may be eligible to receive a veteran high school diploma.
 Oklahoma requires that recipients be residents of the state and have been honorably discharged from the U.S. Armed Forces.